View in portable document format.

 The General Faculty Rules and Governance Committee shall be responsible to the General Faculty.

-The Office of the General Faculty maintains a list of rooms that may be available for committee meetings, in case committee chairs are not otherwise able to find an appropriate meeting room.
-Please help OGF keep the list current or to add rooms to the list.
+The Office of the General Faculty maintains a list of possible rooms for committee meetings, in case committee chairs are not otherwise able to find an appropriate meeting room.
+Please feel free to help OGF keep the list current or to add rooms to the list.

 January-February OGF requests nominations for standing committees from the General Faculty.
 Last Friday in February Deadline for committees to elect chairs elect (who will automatically become chairs for the following year) and report to OGF.
 February-March General Faculty nominations phase is for five standing committees with elected members:A-1 Committee of Counsel on Academic Freedom and Responsibility